Twenty employees have been laid off from Town and Country-based , states a press release issued by the company Wednesday afternoon.

 “I got a call last night that they had 20 cuts, and unfortunately, my job was once of those cut.
 They cited seniority for those of us who were laid off," said the employee, who only agreed to speak with Patch as long as his name was not mentioned for fear his severance package would be compromised.

 The employee told Town and Country - Manchester Patch that most workers were given a severance package offering one week’s pay per year of employment.
 He said most of the people who lost their jobs were in the editorial division, including two sports writers from stlhighschoolsports.com, the company which writes sports coverage for the Suburban Journals.
 However, he said at least one receptionist was laid off.

 “I understand the business aspect of this.
 They've lost money and they need to do things like this and this is how business works.
 I understand why it happened.
 It’s just tough to deal with.
 It’s just crazy to me how quickly people’s lives can change in an instant," the former employee said.

-This news comes after a previous report by Town and Country-Manchester Patch that Suburban Journals closed a St. Charles office in June.
+This news comes after a previous report by Town and Country-Manchester Patch that in June.

 Town and Country-Manchester Patch contacted Bundy for a comment on the lay offs.
 In response to that request, Bundy's assistant emailed Patch the following press release:

 "Beginning next week, the Suburban Journals will expand digital coverage of community news in the Greater St. Louis area while streamlining its schedule of print publications.

 “Focusing more on digital news delivery in some areas frees us from the weekly print cycle and allows us to continue providing the best community coverage available to the Greater St. Louis area,” said Publisher Dave Bundy, “Our print Journals, digital coverage and niche products provide a full array of ways to serve readers and advertisers, and we can use the medium or combination that works best for the message.